 Gum disease is progressive and has two distinct phases.
 Gingivitis, the early stage of gum disease, is often easily resolved with conservative treatment options.
 If you notice that your gums bleed or appear red and swollen, it is important to schedule a visit to our Garner dentist office.
 Left untreated, more complex problems can develop that can lead to noticeable changes in the health and beauty of your smile.
 Periodontitis can lead to pockets around the tooth roots as gums recede, persistent bad breath and shifting teeth.

 If you have concerns about the health of your gums we welcome you to schedule a visit with us in Garner.
+We can conduct a periodontal exam to determine if you have gum disease and recommend appropriate solutions.
 Our office welcomes new patients and Dr. Wingate offers personalized dentistry for your needs.